6 Unique Places For An Awesome Night Out In New Orleans

 Gather seven of your best mystery-solving friends and head to the first escape game based in New Orleans, Clue Carré, for an intense 60-minute adventure.
 In order to break free from the interactive mystery escape room, participants must come together by using keen observations and critical thinking to gather clues, discover hidden objects and solve riddles.
-Since getting out in time is the ultimate victory, this live entertainment puzzle, including The Mardi Gras Den, the Voodoo Room, the Secret Agent 504 Room, the Haunted Swamp Room and the Vampire Hunter Room, is the perfect idea for all of those competitive gamers who enjoy beating the clock.
+Since getting out in time is the ultimate victory, this live entertainment puzzle, including the Mardi Gras Den, the Voodoo Room, the Secret Agent 504 Room, the Haunted Swamp Room and the Vampire Hunter Room, is the perfect idea for all of those competitive gamers who enjoy beating the clock.

 Bayou Night Paddle

 with Bayou Paddlesports.
-The popular 2-hour evening ride gives anyone interested in experiencing a different night out the opportunity to have fun while relaxing under the stars.
-Paddle-enthusiasts’ can check out their desired gear at bayoupaddlesports.com and pick it up at the event’s launch site.
+The popular two-hour evening ride gives anyone interested in experiencing a unique New Orleans evening outdoors the opportunity to have fun while relaxing under the stars.
+Paddle-enthusiasts can check out their desired gear the website and pick it up at the event’s launch site.

 Friday Nights at NOMA

 If you are looking to experience an art-filled evening, the New Orleans Museum of Art hosts a variety of special exhibits, artist talks and receptions every Friday night.
 The museum (which is New Orleans’ oldest fine arts institution) stays open from 5 p.m. to 8 p.m. during their regular Friday Nights at NOMA series.
+In addition to the art museum, take a stroll through the sculpture garden or enjoy a game of mini golf at City Putt while you’re there.

-Hop on New Orleans’ last authentic steamboat and navigate through the mighty Mississippi River for a night filled with delicious Creole food, authentic live jazz and steam calliope tunes.
-The sternwheel steamboat, NATCHEZ, docks at the Toulouse Street Wharf near the French Quarter and offers visitors the opportunity to savor the Crescent City’s beauty and romance while contemplating breathtaking historical landmarks, such as the Chalmette Battlefield from its decks.
+and offers visitors the opportunity to savor the Crescent City’s beauty and romance while contemplating breathtaking historical landmarks, such as the Chalmette Battlefield from its decks.
 Vessel boarding begins 30 minutes prior to the assigned departure time, and returns to the original dock point after a two-hour cruise.